Property Map and Zones

 - Draw an aerial view of your property -or- print an aerial view from Google Maps.

 - Measure the area of the individual shapes in square feet.
+It's just Length x Width for rectangles.

 - Add up the shapes into logical zones (like front-right, front-left, tree-lawn, back yard, side-yard), whatever makes most sense to you.